Many people find themselves eating late at night, even when they are not hungry.

 For some people with eating disorders, seeking professional help and support can be key to overcoming problematic eating at night.

-Anxiety and stress are two of the most common reasons why people eat when they aren’t hungry.
-However, using food to curb your emotions is a bad idea.
+Anxiety and stress are two of the most common reasons why people eat when they are not hungry.
+However, using food to curb your emotions generally tends to be a temporary solution.